mph-/lcapy/doc/expressions.rst

     2
    s  + 5⋅s + 4

-This has a unity coefficient for the highest power in the denominator and with contants factored in the numerator.
+This has a unity coefficient for the highest power in the denominator and with constants factored in the numerator.
 It is sometimes called gain-polynomial form.

    >>> H.general()
         2